Last updated on October 25th, 2023

 Alternatives to Going to the Beach with Kids in Italy

-- Lake Garda – A water playground for families!
+Lake Garda – A water playground for families!
 Not only are there beautiful beaches all around the lake, the area is home to beautiful villages like Sirmione and some of Italy’s best theme parks (Gardaland) and water parks (Caneva World, LEGOLAND Water Park).
+Check out my guide to Lake Garda with Kids.

-- Hot Springs – Italy has hot springs from north to south, with some of the best being in Tuscany (Saturnia, Bagno Vignoni, San Casciano dei Bagni) and the Dolomites (Merano).
+Hot Springs – Italy has hot springs from north to south, with some of the best being in Tuscany (Saturnia, Bagno Vignoni, San Casciano dei Bagni) and the Dolomites (Merano).
 Note that most hot springs are easier to visit with older kids and teens.
-Check out the 7 Best Tuscan Hot Springs.

 Map of Family-Friendly Italy Beaches